bisgaard-itis/osparc-simcore-clients/docs/doc_entrypoint.md

 ## Getting Started with `osparc`

-To begin using `osparc`, simply import the package and refer to the detailed examples provided in the [official documentation](https://github.com/your-username/osparc/wiki).

 ### API Key/Secret Setup

 Before interacting with the osparc API, you need to generate an API key-secret pair from your osparc account.
-Follow the [instructions here](https://docs.osparc.io/#/docs/platform_introduction/profile?id=preferences) to create the key and secret.
+Follow the [instructions here](https://docs.osparc.io/#/docs/platform_introduction/user_setup/security_details?id=generating-o%c2%b2s%c2%b2parc-tokens) to create the key and secret.

 Once generated, you can configure them by either: